FinnymPargarut/SNNForRecordLinkage/README.md

 # Siamese Neural Network for Record Linkage

 This repository implements a Siamese Neural Network (SNN) as a classifier for Record Linkage.
 This task was completed as part of the **Innohack** hackathon.
-The project includes functions for the SNN, with others components such as graph processing, blocking, etc., available in the [unfinished project repository](https://gitflic.ru/project/task-force-141/innohack-solution).
+The project includes functions for the SNN, with other components such as graph processing, blocking, etc., available in the [unfinished project repository](https://gitflic.ru/project/task-force-141/innohack-solution).

 ## Overview

 The SNN consists of two subnetworks, each representing a `transformerEncoder`.
-These subnetworks convert records into vectors, and the SNN optimizes `ContrastiveLoss` to maximizes or minimizes the distance between these vectors depending on the label.
+These subnetworks convert records into vectors, and the SNN optimizes `ContrastiveLoss` to maximize or minimize the distance between these vectors depending on the label.

 ## Key Features

 - **Dual Subnetworks**: Each subnetwork is a `transformerEncoder` that processes records into vectors.
 - **Contrastive Loss**: The model optimizes ContrastiveLoss to adjust the distance between vectors based on the label.
 - **Record Linkage**: The SNN is designed to classify records based on their similarity, making it suitable for Record Linkage tasks.

+## Metrics

+For evaluating the performance of the Siamese Neural Network, I used the following metrics:

+- **Accuracy**
+- **Precision**
+- **Recall**
+- **F1 Score**

+The training process and the results of the evaluation based on these metrics can be viewed [here](https://www.kaggle.com/code/finnympargarut/snnforrecordlinkage).

 ## Potential Improvements